 There are many scholarships, grants and fellowships awarded for a variety of circumstances.
 Browse our Scholarships page for more information.

-Almost all students going on Exchange or Fee-paying programs will need to finance some of their costs out of personal savings.
+Almost all students going on exchange or non-partner programs will need to finance some of their costs out of personal savings.
 Getting a casual or part-time job in the year or months leading up to your overseas study experience is recommended.
 Explore the Careers and Employability site for more information.

 Whether or not you are allowed to work while studying overseas will be dictated by your student visa.
 Visit the Living and working overseas webpage on Smartraveller, or contact your host institution for more information.